Essential tips for homeschooling a large family.

 Change assignment topics to ones more interesting to your children.
 Adjust the order of subjects for the day.

 Tutor an older child while cuddling a baby on your lap.
 Drill facts while juggling your toddler on your hip.

 Be adaptable to the immediate needs of your family.

 4. Routines or Schedules are your friend

 Kids do best when they know when and where they are to be at a specific time.
-If they know what they’re suppose to do when they wake up.
+If they know what they’re supposed to do when they wake up.
 If they know the time they get to play with an older sibling or eat breakfast.

 Set a simple schedule for the family, or a more complicated one, and follow it.
-It can be a chart showing what each member of the family is suppose to be doing at any given moment of the day, or a simple list of the daily routine.
+It can be a chart showing what each member of the family is supposed to be doing at any given moment of the day, or a simple list of the daily routine.

 Both work and work well when homeschooling a large family.

 5. Have kids alternate playing with the youngest child or children